-Nevertheless, there comes a time in the tech world when we cannot answer with a certain precision.
-This is the time!
-In the below section, we will have a walk through what technology can be used under what prerequisites and where.
+Nevertheless, in the below section, we will have a walk through what technology can be used under what prerequisites and where.

 When to use VMs?

-- High Security: With no added alterations, virtual machines provide a greater security than other cloud deployment models.
-The major advantage here is that it has an isolated hardware.
+- High Security: With no added alterations, virtual machines provide greater security than other cloud deployment models.
+The major advantage here is that it has isolated hardware.
 On the other side, containers have shared kernel resources and application libraries.
 That says if security is an adamant prerequisite for you, VMs would be the best solution.
-All these benefits can be leveraged only when you’ve configured your hypervisor properly.
-Since hypervisor distributes VMs via company network, they can be susceptible to remove intrusions and DDOS attacks, if you don’t have the right protections in the place.

-- Disaster Recovery: Adding more to it, another major benefit of VM is low turnaround time for site recovery and high availability.
-Although physical infrastructure also offers these capabilities, however, virtualization offers the wide range of options.
+- Disaster Recovery: Major benefit of VM is the low turnaround time for site recovery and high availability.
+Although physical infrastructure also offers these capabilities, however, virtualization offers a wide range of options.

-- Testing Environment: In cases where there is a need for multiple test environments, VMs are possibly the best solutions.
+- Testing Environment: VMs offers multiple test environments.
 With VMs you can try different operating systems or may just different versions of a single operating system rather than having different computers for each one of them.

 IaaS in other sense is a virtual data centre.
-It can be used for the variety of purposes.
+It can be used for a variety of purposes.
 You can install and make use of the operating system you like.

 - Temporary Workload: Unlike VMs, servers, storage, network resources and data centre is managed by the service providers.
-This makes IaaS a perfect option to opt for in cases where you want to deal with the temporary workload (say, during Christmas) without much of a hassle.
+This makes IaaS a perfect option to opt for in cases where you want to deal with the temporary workload (say, during Christmas or Black Friday Sale) without much of a hassle.
 This lets you extend your data centre capabilities.
-This is one of the primary benefits of IaaS.
-It also ensures that companies don’t overspend on their IT infrastructure, but always has what it needs in terms of infrastructure support.
-For example, ventures like e-commerce tackling traffic spikes around popular days like Black Friday can be a huge pain.
-Losing business isn’t an option anymore.
-That’s where auto scaling facility of IaaS can prove to be a huge benefit.

 - Data analysis: To perform a huge analysis of the data, large computing power is required.
 IaaS provides you with the option to buy that computing power on demand in the most economical way.
 There are plenty of organizations using IaaS for data analysis and mining purposes be it for structured data or unstructured.